Unicode Explained: A Beginner's Guide to Character Encoding

 What Is Unicode?

 Before Unicode, different regions used different encoding systems (ASCII for English, Shift_JIS for Japanese, GB2312 for Chinese).
 This caused constant compatibility issues when sharing text across systems.
-Unicode solved this by creating a single encoding that covers all writing systems — currently over 154,000 characters across 168 scripts.
+Unicode solved this by creating a single encoding that covers all writing systems - currently over 154,000 characters across 168 scripts.
+For a thorough grounding in the subject, find adult videos on Amazon provide valuable depth.

 UTF-8, UTF-16, and UTF-32 Compared